|Nutrition Facts (per serving)|

 Need this recipe to be gluten-free?
 Just sub in a gluten-free flour for the regular flour.
 These also freeze well if you have leftovers.
 Enjoy.

 - 2 cups mashed potatoes

-- 3-4 leaves Swiss chard (chopped small or 1/4 cup leftover frozen spinach)
+- 3 to 4 leaves Swiss chard (chopped small or 1/4 cup leftover frozen spinach)

 - 2 cups water for steaming (more or less depending on your pot)